adamcheng7/POLI-381-Data-Project/README.md

         - `wb_data.csv`: Original dataset retrieved from the World Bank

-- `syntax`: Contains the syntax files used for data quality control and analysis
+- `syntax`: Contains the syntax files created and used for this project

     - `dataset_construction.qmd`: Quarto Markdown file in R code documenting the project dataset construction process